 See the wonderful typography in DIOECESIS; MARIAE SILVA, Mary’s wood, a coinage for the school; SANITAS SCIENTIA SANCTITAS, admirable asyndeton; SCRANTONA, a surely-never-otherwise-used Latin coinage for (wait for it) Scranton; ESTOTE, a nifty second person plural future imperative of sum.
 Happily for the composer, Pennsylvania is already Latin.

 attende tibi et doctrinae: 1 Tim 4:16.
 The diocese is reminded of a directive from one of the pastoral epistles on how to run a church.
 The result is a good diocese which acts like a good shepherd to its flock.
-The phrase is taken from John 10:11, which is followed by prescriptions for how such a good shepherd acts.
+The phrase ‘I am the good shepherd’ is taken from John 10:11, which is followed by prescriptions for how such a good shepherd acts.

-caritas benigna est: cf. 1 Corinthians 13:4, ‘caritas patiens est, benigna est.’ As befits a teaching order (founded in 1845), their charism is kindness in instruction.
+caritas benigna est: cf. 1 Corinthians 13:4, ‘caritas patiens est, benigna est.’ As befits a teaching order (the IHM was founded in 1845), their charism is kindness in instruction.

 sanitas scientia sanctitas.
 The school now uses the motto sanctitas, scientia et sanitas, putting holiness first (and adding an unneeded ‘and’).
 It’s reasonable to think that the ordinator of the inscription juggled the word order for a more attractive word arrangement.
-I will note that the Latin on the building, with its widely separated hard ‘c’ sounds, is more euphonic.
+I will note that the Latin as it is written on the building, with its widely separated hard ‘c’ sounds, is more euphonic.

 ego sum lux mundi.
 John 8:12.
 As the quotation goes on, those who follow Jesus will not walk in the shadows.
 Light commonly symbolizes knowledge or education, fitting for the panel specifically tying us to Marywood.